kayeneii/WEIT_2015-2024/README.md

        * North America
   and what percentage was spent on energy generation and storage?
   - Which region recorded the highest investment in energy since 2020?
-  - What was the year-on-year percentage difference between 2019 and 2020 in all seven regions?
+  - What was the percentage difference in energy investment across all seven regions between 2019 and 2020?
 Was it an increase or decrease?
   - What 3 regions had the highest investment in Clean Energy as at 2024?
 (Clean Energy includes: Clean Fuels, Transitional fossil fuels, Nuclear, Renewables, Storage, Electricity networks, Fossil  fuels: with CCUS and End-use.)
   - What is the future investment trend for the next five years in:
        * Africa